One Spirit Many Voices

 Institute of Awakened Mutuality (IAM)

-The Institute of Awakened Mutuality was incorporated in 2005 as a 501(c)3 nonprofit educational institution, and is authorized to receive tax-deductible donations.
-IAM is managed by its staff and board of directors.
-Inquiries can be addressed to the IAM staff.
+The Institute of Awakened Mutuality was incorporated in 2005 as a 501(c)3 nonprofit educational institution, and was authorized to offer educational courses for Trillium Awakening.
+In 2021, the IAM was dissolved and most of their educational offerings were transferred to the TATC.

 Trillium Awakening educational and coaching services offer a path in community dedicated to spiritual awakening and its integration in daily life.
 Our work is informed by principles from the Waking Down teachings, and continues to evolve through the collective experience of seasoned teachers and students who deeply explore the living paradox of being divine and human while relating consciously in mutuality.